valboz/RTModel/docs/Fitting.md

 rtm.LevMar('PS0000')
 ```

-With this code, we first perform the data pre-processing by `Reader`, we set the initial conditions by `InitCond` and then launch the fit of the single-lens-single-source model from the first initial condition found in the file `InitCondPS.txt` (see [Initial conditions](InitCond.md)).
+With this code, we first perform the data pre-processing by `Reader`, we set the initial conditions by `InitCond` and finally launch the fit of the single-lens-single-source model from the first initial condition found in the file `InitCondPS.txt` (see [Initial conditions](InitCond.md)).
+Initial condition seeds in each `InitCondXX.txt` file are numbered starting from zero (e.g. `PS0011` would be the 12th initial condition).

 In the `/event001` directory you will see the following products appear:
+- A new subdirectory called `PreModels/` is created with a file `minchi.dat`.
+This file contains the value of the minimum chi square among all calculated preliminary models contained in the subdirectories within `PreModels/`.
-- A new subdirectory called `PreModels/` is created.
-In this subdirectory there will be a subsubdirectory called `PS0000`
+- In this subdirectory there will be a subsubdirectory called `PS0000/`, dedicated to the models resulting from this run of `LevMar`.
+- Inside `PS0000/` we will find some files numbered `0.txt`, `1.txt`, ... containing the preliminary models found by this run of `LevMar`.
+- There will also be files named `PS0000-stepchain0.txt`, `PS0000-stepchain1.txt` ... containing all steps of the Levenberg-Marquardt fit taken for each of the corresponding models.
+- Besides these, there will also be a file `nlc.dat` containing the numbers of models calculated so far and a file `tPS0000.dat` generated at the ecit of the `LevMar` module to mark the successful closure of the module.

-After the execution of `InitCond`, you may call the `run()` function to complete the modeling run or the `launch_fits()` function for the fits you are interested in, as described in [Fitting](Fitting.md).
+After the execution of `LevMar`, you may call the `run()` function to complete the modeling run or continue with other calls to `LevMar()`, depending on your intentions.

+## Launching all fits for a specific category

+The `LevMar()` function only launches one fit and will be rarely useful to a generic user.
+More interesting is the `launch_fits()` function, that launches all fits for a specific model category:

 ## Setting initial conditions